jython/book/sandbox/functions.rst

 Advance to the next point by calling the special method ``next``.
 Usually that's done implicitly, typically through a loop or a consuming function that accepts iterators, including generators.

+XX JJ:  More explanation needed here.
+It would be a good idea to mention
+        that StopIteration is thrown when a generator has been "used up" if the generator is not being used in a loop.

 Defining Generators